spookylukey/signupto/README.rst

 If you use this library, let me know (at L.Plant.98@cantab.net), and I can consult you about improvements.
 Otherwise I may change things without notice.

-There is very little code, as this is essentially a thin wrapper around `drest
-<https://github.com/derks/drest>`_, with some custom code for sign-up.to
-authentication methods.

 There are also no automated tests yet.
 (Patches welcome!)